Miller Dental Care Orillia

 Timing Restrictions Requires qualifying life events outside open enrollment Must apply during designated periods

-Renewal Usually automatic with continued premium payments Annual requalification required
+Renewal Usually automatic with continued programs Annual requalification required

-For employer-provided dental insurance, reach out to your HR department to learn about your options and enrollment periods.
+For employer-provided dental insurance, contact your HR department to learn about your options and enrollment periods.
 If you miss the open enrollment period, you’ll need to wait for a qualifying life event to sign up.

-Even if you’re receiving government dental benefits, you may still qualify for the CDCP.
+Even if you’re receiving government dental plan benefits, you may still qualify for the CDCP, including those who previously accessed the Canada Dental Benefit program.

 What Each Plan Covers